jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/tenth-month/MinistryAndOversightReport.md

 Future meetings will focus on developing a process for disbursing emergency funds.

 We will continue to make our yearly Quaker calls to Members and Attenders.
-We are encouraged to make note of how we can support a Friend’s physical and spiritual life.
+We are encouraged to make note of how we can support a Friend's physical and spiritual life.
 One important aspect of the calls will be to invite Friends to consider how they can contribute to the Meeting.